Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 ### Credentials re-use

-To use another user credentials, psexec can be used to start a cmd shell or start a reverse shell:
+To use another user credentials, `psexec` can be used to start a CMD shell or start a reverse shell:

 ```
 # Use the -s option if the user provided is member of the administrators group